 Crutches can help your child recover more quickly from leg, foot or ankle injuries, by reducing the amount of weight placed on the injured leg.
-If your child needs to use crutches, encourage them to take things slowly at first and learn how to use their crutches properly.
+Encourage your child to take things slowly at first and learn how to use their crutches properly.
 It can be easy for

 children to fall or lose their balance while using crutches.

-Not all young children will be able to use crutches.
+Not all young children will be able to use crutches, and very few younger than seven.
 If your child is not coordinated enough to use crutches, or if you have any doubts, please ensure they do not use crutches.
 Your GP or physiotherapist can suggest alternatives.
-You can ask your GP for a referral to a physiotherapist.

 To make sure the crutches fit your child correctly: